FahdSeddik/FeedForward-NeuralNetwork-from-scratch/README.md

 ![image](https://user-images.githubusercontent.com/62207434/177877035-60a6b945-a767-450d-bfbe-eefa8cf4ae1a.png)

 If you noticed, it acts as the logical table of a NAND gate!.
 Now, we want to train our model.
-We cant use the train() method.
+We can use the train() method.
 ```cpp
   int epochs = 10000;
   float learnRate = 0.05;